hauleth/hauleth/content/cv/_index.md

 <small>2016&ndash;2019</small>

-- **JaFolders/AlleFolders** - 2&times; performance improvement by optimising
+- 2&times; performance improvement by optimising PostgreSQL usage by reducing geo-queries using PostGIS thanks to better indices and materialised views
-  PostgreSQL usage by reducing geo-queries using PostGIS thanks to better indices and materialised views; implemented UI and brochure viewer in Vue and SVG
+- Implemented UI and brochure viewer in Vue and SVG
-- **OneMedical/Helium Health** - architectural redesign and reimplementation of
+- Architectural redesign and reimplementation of application from Rails/MongoDB to Phoenix/PostgreSQL
-  application from Rails/MongoDB to Phoenix/PostgreSQL; prepared hybrid deployment with on-premise/in-cloud system; migrated of the existing deployments from MongoDB to PostgreSQL
+- Prepared hybrid deployment with on-premise/in-cloud system
+- Migrated of the existing deployments from MongoDB to PostgreSQL
 {% end %}